Parad0x84/SimplifiedTimeline_UnrealEngine/README.md

 # SimplifiedTimeline_UnrealEngine

-A simple timeline object to use.
-It's mainly targeting to solve scalability problem with Unreals timelines.
-You can't duplicate them at runtime and they must be a component.
-You can't use them in widgets since they can't have components
+A simple timeline class to use.

+It solves 2 problem:
+1-) You can't duplicate or create timelines at runtime.
+2-) You can't use timelines in widgets, etc